thanhphuong163/MIT_Intro2Algo/README.md

 # MIT_Intro2Algo
-Study about Also with text book Introduction to Algorithms
+Study about Algo with text book Introduction to Algorithms